niciwalter99/nom-accessibility/README.md

 This is a prototype for an accessibility information website for the NKM (Naturkundemuseum).
 The website is designed to provide information about accessibility features and services for disabled visitors.

+# Test prototype on web
+You can find a hosted prototype on the website http://5.78.136.148/.

 # Run the prototype
 To run the project locally: